marcospb19/termite-install/readme.md

 Reasons why i use termite:
 > Have no additional bars and fits perfectly with a windows manager (e.g. [i3wm](https://github.com/i3/i3)) \
-> Looks cleaner \
+> Looks very clean \
-> Have 3 awesome selection modes that i love \
+> Have 3 awesome selection modes that helps copying text without the mouse \
-> Slightly faster than more complex terminal-emulators \
+> Slightly faster than most "loaded" terminal-emulators \
-> Has a clean configuration file (default at .config/termite/config, edit it!) \
+> Clean and useful configuration file at .config/termite/config \
-> More nice details, contains features that i still need to read about...
+> More little details i like

 Unfortunately, termite still not installable from apt (yet, and this is the reason this script exists)